junxit/us-congress-bills-111/metadata.md

 - 2010-09-28 — Mrs. Davis (CA) moved to suspend the rules and pass the bill, as amended.
 - 2010-09-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7157)
 - 2010-09-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7157)
+- 2010-09-29 — Received in the Senate and Read twice and referred to the Committee on Rules and Administration.